|What is it??||It's not??|

 .
 4 Types of participation: point (parties, meetings ...), joint committees, joint training, apprenticeships, volunteer participation in interactive groups, etc..

 May.
 Relations egalitarian dialogue between teachers and families, based on validity claims and not to

-6. Respect and appreciation of cultural intelligence that families bring to the learning of children and school
+6. Respect and appreciation of cultural intelligence families contributing to the learning of children and school

-7. High expectations for the role of families as the context transformation engine and improving the living and learning excellence
+7. High expectations towards the role of families as the context transformation engine and improving the living and learning excellence

 | .
 1 When you see the participation of families from the perspective of the culture of complaint: not participating is always part thereof, etc.. |

 Two.
 If you have low expectations for participation and family

 Three.
 If power relations faculty remain to families

 4.Si discouraged from participation such as: Bookmarking meeting times based on the interests of the teachers

 May.
 If only called for families to explain how bad will the boy or girl, or bad behavior

 6. If families do not participate in decision-making, or in meetings, etc..

 7. If they are not allowed in the classroom participation, interactive groups, joint committees, etc..

 Dialogic literary gatherings